mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 #### New reason values added to onInputChange

-Three new possible values have been added to the `reason` argument in the `onInputChange` callback of the Autocomplete component:
+Three new possible values have been added to the `reason` argument in the `onInputChange` callback of the Autocomplete component.
+These three were previously treated as `"reset"`, so if you are relying on that, you might need to adjust your code accordingly:

 - `"blur"`: like `"reset"` but triggered when the focus is moved off the input. `clearOnBlur` must be `true`.
-Before, it was treated as `"reset"`.
 - `"selectOption"`: triggered when the input value changes after an option has been selected.
-Before, it was treated as `"reset"`.
 - `"removeOption"`: triggered in multiple selection when a chip gets removed due to the corresponding option being selected.
-Before, it was treated as `"reset"`.

-These are added on top of the existing ones: `"input"`, `"reset"`, or `"clear"`.
+These are added on top of the existing ones: `"input"`, `"reset"`, and `"clear"`.

 ### Chip